hobbyquaker/rpi2mqtt/README.md

   -c, --config         use config file                                                          [default: "~/.pi2mqtt/config.json"]
   -l, --log            log to file                                                              [default: "~/.pi2mqtt/daemon.log"]
-  -v, --verbosity      possible values: "error", "info", "debug"                                [default: "error"] -d, --debug          don't fork into background and log to stdout. implies --verbosity debug -a, --alias          alias topics. can be used multiple times.
+  -v, --verbosity      possible values: "error", "info", "debug"                                [default: "error"] -a, --alias          alias topics. can be used multiple times.
 See examples
   -i, --in, --input    use gpio as input. can be used multiple times.
 See examples
   -o, --out, --output  use gpio as output. can be used multiple times.
 See examples